albertvargasLNRS-UX/albertvargasLNRS-UX/README.md

 ## 💼 Professional Experience

-As a leading authority for UX design inside and outside of the company, I provide creative and UX direction to the business.
-I work with various stakeholders to establish best practices and UX standards for LexisNexis.
+I work with various stakeholders to establish best practices and UX design standards for LexisNexis Risk Solutions, inc.

 **Responsibilities:**
 - Analyze customer use cases, business, and organization.